New York Guardianship Lawyer

 A guardian is a person or child protective agency given legal authority to take responsibility for the care of a child.
-At Rusk, Wadlin, Heppner & Martuscello, LLP, our Kingston guardianship lawyers help individuals obtain and contest guardianships, in addition to helping parents set up future guardianships as an aspect of estate planning.
+At Rusk, Wadlin, Heppner & Martuscello, LLP, our New York guardianship lawyer helps individuals obtain and contest guardianships, in addition to helping parents set up future guardianships as an aspect of estate planning.
 Keep reading for more information about guardianships in New York.

 Becoming a Legal Guardian in New York